kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/style-react-components/05-bem-naming.md

 # BEM Naming
 Stands for: Block, Element, Modifier

-Naming conventtion.
+Naming convention.
 Just one way to think about and structure your styles and selectors.
 Its not a Library.
 Its not a framework.
 It's just a pattern you can use to create styles for apps

 * There are a bunch of other patterns